fayjulnahid/BonVoyage/README.md

 3. Functional Requirements:
 Users:
-●	The users will have a basic profile /n
+●	The users will have a basic profile <br>
-●	They will have a membership along with their travel history.
+●	They will have a membership along with their travel history. <br>
-●	The users will also have an achievement level
+●	The users will also have an achievement level <br>
 ●	The users can also make their wishlist for their next trip.
-They can also get coupons according to that.
+They can also get coupons according to that. <br>

 Services:
 ●	The services will include the tour packages.